commerce-operations-foundation/mcp-reference-server/docs/introduction/problem-statement.md

 ## Conclusion

 The fragmentation in fulfillment presents challenges for the commerce ecosystem.
 As AI transforms how consumers shop and businesses operate, the lack of standardization creates unnecessary friction.
-The Universal Order Interchange Standard addresses these challenges by providing a common language for AI-enabled commerce.
+The Order Network eXchange Standard addresses these challenges by providing a common language for AI-enabled commerce.

 Organizations now have the opportunity to participate in shaping this emerging standard.